jillesvangurp/sinatra-docdsl/README.md

 DocDSL is a DSL for documenting REST APIs that are implemented using Sinatra.

 - document REST end points, url & query parameters, headers, request & response bodies.
-- use *markdown* in your documentation
+- use **markdown** in your documentation
 - insert a /doc endpoint in your api with the documentation
+- customise documentation rendering

 # Why?